 The statement of activities demonstrates the degree to which the direct expenses of a given function or segments are offset by program revenues.
 Direct expenses are those that are clearly identifiable with a specific function or segment.
 Program revenues include 1) charges to customers or applicants who purchase, use, or directly benefit from goods, services, or privileges provided by a given function or segment and 2) grants and contributions that are restricted to meeting the operational or capital requirements of a particular function or segment.
-Taxes and other items not properly included among program revenues are reported instead as general revenues.
+Revenues that are not classified as program revenues, including property taxes, other taxes, timber and land sales and earnings on investments are presented as general revenues.